syncfusion-content/winui-docs/winui/Calendar-DateRange-Picker/Calendar-UI-Customization.md

 ## Customize individual items in Calendar

-You can change the UI of specific cells in `Calendar DateRange Picker` dropdown calendar by using the [FlyoutBase.AttachedFlyout](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.attachedflyout?view=winrt-19041) property and `DropDownFlyout` control.
+You can change the UI of specific cells in `Calendar DateRange Picker` drop-down calendar by using the [FlyoutBase.AttachedFlyout](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.flyoutbase.attachedflyout?view=winrt-19041) property and `DropDownFlyout` control.

 1. Create a **EventDataConverter** class and set the special dates for specific events.